Karolinova/SQL/README.md

-# SQL solutions in PostgreSQL and MSSQL
+# SQL solutions in PostgreSQL and MSSQL and their extensions